GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 While many modern algorithms, especially #acr("DNN")-based solutions, process sound as purely statistical data, the physical reality of acoustic phenomena is a central aspect of this thesis.
 Indeed, this work aims to tackle various audio-related tasks in reverberant environments.
-Thus, it is necessary to highlight the physical realities' impacts on recorded signals to study how they will affect the performance of the proposed methods later.
+Thus, it is necessary to highlight the impact of physical reality on recorded signals to study how they will affect the performance of the proposed methods later.

-//Sound processing has
-*Single-microphone setting*

 Let us first consider the ideal case of a single receiver in the free field.
-The latter means that the environment can be considered as anechoic.
+Free field denotes an idealized environment that can be considered anechoic.
 Hence, no sound reflections are considered; thus, the reverberation phenomenon is ignored.

 The signal $x$ received by the microphone can be expressed as a function of the source signal $s$ by the following equation: